Skip to content

 HyperlinksNoYesPartial

 pdfminer.six gives you portable HTML but drops most visual formatting.
-PyMuPDF keeps inline styling like font size and bold text. pdf2htmlEX produces output that looks almost identical to the original PDF, but the resulting HTML file is large and includes embedded font data that makes it impractical for web use.
+PyMuPDF preserves inline styling like font size and bold text. pdf2htmlEX produces output that looks almost identical to the original PDF, but the resulting HTML file is large and includes embedded font data that makes it impractical for general web publishing.

-For web publishing, expect to spend some time cleaning up the output from any of these tools.
-None of them produce ready-to-publish semantic HTML without post-processing.
+For web publishing, expect to spend time cleaning up the output from any of these tools.
+None produce ready-to-publish semantic HTML without post-processing.

 #Bottom Line

-Start with pdfminer.six for text-heavy PDFs where portability matters.
-Use PyMuPDF when speed or image extraction is a priority.
-Reach for pdf2htmlEX when visual fidelity is the main goal.
-For one-off conversions, just use Adobe Acrobat or a web tool and skip the code entirely.
+Start with pdfminer.six for text-heavy PDFs where portability matters and the output goes into a CMS.
+Reach for PyMuPDF when speed or image extraction is the priority, and check the AGPL terms before shipping commercial code.
+Pick pdf2htmlEX when visual fidelity matters more than file size and semantic markup.
+For one-off conversions, just use Adobe Acrobat or a trusted online converter and skip the code entirely.

 #Frequently Asked Questions